+It is recommended that children receive half (50%) of their daily nutritional requirements servings during 8 hours of care.
 The Dietitian approved menu provides at least 50% of Estimated Energy Requirements (ERR) and nutrients for children 3-5 years old with exception of vitamin D and long-chain omega-3 polyunsaturated fatty acids.
 The menu also meets 50% of the increased iron requirement for vegetarians (180% of RDI) and the increased zinc requirement for vegetarians (150% of RDI), and provides more than double the current recommended adequate intake (AI) of omega-3 alpha-linolenic acid (ALA).

 Please note that vitamin D status depends on sunlight exposure and intake of vitamin D-fortified foods or supplements.
 Vegetarians, are unlikely to meet the vitamin D requirement from diet alone as plant-based foods fortified with vitamin D are limited.
 Sensible sun exposure or a vegetarian vitamin D supplement may also be needed to meet requirements.

 Please note that vegetarian diets that exclude fish cannot meet the requirements for omega-3 polyunsaturated fatty acids unless vegetarian docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) supplements (derived from microalgae) are consumed.
 Although there is no official recommendation for omega-3 polyunsaturated fatty acids for vegetarians, research suggests that vegetarians that exclude fish from their diet should double the current recommended adequate intake (AI) of alpha-linolenic acid (ALA) if they do not consume a direct source of DHA/EPA, as ALA is converted to DHA and EPA.